 Deploying a WordPress website manually

 You can also manually deploy a WordPress website from a ZIP archive or via Git.
 You can find out more information about manually installing and detecting a WordPress installation here.
-Go to section “Adding existing WordPress Installations to WordPress Toolkit”.
+Go to section “Adding existing WordPress Installations to WP Toolkit”.

-Installing Plugins with the WordPress Toolkit
+Installing Plugins with the WP Toolkit

 Once you’ve created/installed your WordPress website, the next step is installing plugins which facilitate site or content management.
 Within the Toolkit, there’s a powerful plugin and theme engine that lets you find, filter, and install WordPress plugins.
 As you can see in the screenshot below, we’ve decided to install Google Analytics to learn more about the audience visiting our website.